Spread0x/isitfit/README.md

 As of today (2019-09-16), recommendations are:

-- Lambda: this is for EC2 servers whose workload has spikes that can be moved into separate lambda functions.
-The server itself can be downsized at least twice after moving the spike to lambda.
+- Idle: this is an EC2 server that's sitting there doing nothing over the past 90 days
-- Undersused: this is an EC2 server that can be downsized at least once
+- Underused: this is an EC2 server that can be downsized at least one size
-- Overused: this is an EC2 server whose usage is being concentrated
+- Overused: this is an EC2 server whose usage is concentrated
 - Normal: EC2 servers for whom isitfit doesn't have any recommendations

+A finer degree of recommendation specifies:

+- Burstable: this is for EC2 servers whose workload has spikes.
+These can benefit from burstable machine types (aws ec2's t2 family), or moved into separate lambda functions.
+The server itself can be downsized at least twice afterwards.

+Sizing is currently rule-based, and generated from the daily cpu utilization from the last 90 days (fetched from AWS Cloudwatch).

+- idle: If the maximum over 90 days of daily maximum is < 3%
+- underused: If it's < 30%
+- underused, convertible to burstable, if:
+  - it's > 70%
+  - the average daily max is also > 70%
+  - but the maximum of the daily average < 30%

+If underused, the next smaller instance within the same family is recommended.

+The relevant source code is [here](https://github.com/autofitcloud/isitfit/blob/master/isitfit/optimizerListener.py#L69)

 ## Changelog